 We believe our website is an extension of our brand and our retail stores.
-Our website, www.sportsmans.com, serves as both a sales channel and a platform for marketing and product education, which allows us to engage more fully with the outdoor community across all of our localities.
-In addition to offering similar merchandise found in our retail stores, our website offers a substantial amount of additional assortment.
-Regulatory restrictions create certain structural barriers to the online sale of a portion of our revenue, such as firearms, ammunition, certain cutlery, propane and reloading powder.
-As a result, this portion of our business is currently more protected from competition from online-only retailers.
+The majority of our customers begin their shopping journey online, and our omnichannel marketing strategy reflects this reality.
+Our approach emphasizes customer engagement through their preferred digital marketing channels.
+Our website, www.sportsmans.com, serves as both a sales channel and a platform for marketing and product education, enabling us to connect more deeply with the outdoor community across all our localities.
+In addition to offering merchandise similar to what is available in our retail stores, our website provides a substantial amount of additional assortment.
+Regulatory restrictions create structural barriers to the online sale of certain products, such as firearms, ammunition, specific types of cutlery, propane, and reloading powder.
+Consequently, this portion of our business is more insulated from competition with online-only retailers.